IN/FIDELITY

 FIVE POEMS

-Translated from the Farsi by Monir Gholamzadeh Bazarbash
+Translated from Farsi by Monir Gholamzadeh Bazarbash

 Feral Flame